adc17/adc17.github.io/_posts/2018-12-31-taking-responsibility-for-architecture.md

 Given all this, my goal moving forwards is to build a small side-project in clojure, taking luminus as my base.
-I think it will help me build at least 2/3rds of the muscles that I've been neglecting up to this point, and with a bit luck it will give me some of the domain-specific knowledge I need to begin tackling the other 1/3 as well.
+I think it will help me build at least 2/3rds of the muscles that I've been neglecting up to this point, and with a bit of luck it will give me some of the domain-specific knowledge I need to begin tackling the other 1/3 as well.

 [1]: https://www.youtube.com/embed/FihU5JxmnBg
 [2]: https://clojure.org/community/books